K.I.N.D. Fund Desks Make a Big Difference for Students in Malawi

-A long-standing partnership between UNICEF USA and MSNBC's Lawrence O'Donnell provides desks for schools in Malawi, helping children learn and improving education outcomes.
+A long-standing partnership between UNICEF USA and MS NOW provides school desks for children in Malawi through The K.I.N.D.
+(Kids in Need of Desks) Fund.
+The program helps children learn by improving classroom environments, supporting stronger education outcomes.

-A simple desk can have a powerful impact on a child's learning
+A simple school desk can have a powerful impact on a child's learning

 Singing and dancing, excited students crowded around a truck as it pulled off the main road into a schoolyard on a sunny morning in October, filled with precious cargo: desks for the classrooms of Bwengu Primary School in Mzimba District, northern Malawi.